roadfoodr/tinware/prompts/tinware-FSD-current.md

   ```
   Message: "Hint: There are [X] possibilities."
   ```
-  Where [X] is the count of valid answers for the current word stem.
+  Where [X] is the count of valid answers for the current scenario.
 - The "Show Hint" button is disabled when a hint is already being displayed

 ### 5.3 End of Round